IBM/aspera-cli/docs/README.erb.md

 Available ATS regions: [https://status.aspera.io](https://status.aspera.io)

 There are two possibilities to provide credentials.
-If you already have the endpoint, apikey and CRN, use the first method.
+If you already have the endpoint, API key and CRN, use the first method.
 If you don't have credentials but have access to the IBM Cloud console, then use the second method.

-### Using endpoint, apikey and Resource Instance ID (CRN)
+### Using endpoint, API key and Resource Instance ID (CRN)

 If you have those parameters already, then following options shall be provided: